-Our finances: Operating costs
+8.1 Our finances: Operating costs

 We have agreed a cost control framework with government which will take our total expenditure down to £82m by 2019-20.
 This represents a reduction in real terms of 15%.
+As highlighted in the Consumer engagement section (see 1.3), ongoing trials of various database designs and randomised control trials may give rise to expenditure over and above the gross costs shown in 2017-18 and beyond.
+Any increase will be subject to HM Treasury approval.

-Our gross costs for the next five year period are set out below.
+Our gross costs for the next five-year period are below.